suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 ensure the user is logged in and the current user is the same as the user that created the restaurant itself.

-First add
+First, add
 `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]` to
 the `PutRestaurant` method.

-Before all the other logic in the method we will add this code to find the restaurant in the database and check it's user id.
-If these do not match we'll return a custom unauthorized message.
+Before all the other logic in the method, we will add this code to find the restaurant in the database and check its user id.
+If these do not match, we'll return a custom unauthorized message.

 ```csharp